ssehztirom/Synthetic-observations-from-deep-generative-models-and-binary-omics-data-with-limited-sample-size/README.md

 ## Prerequisites

-To run the Notebook, you need a Jupyter Server with a running Julia installation.
-One approach is to install [Julia](https://www.julialang.org/downloads/) then install [IJulia](https://github.com/JuliaLang/IJulia.jl) and run
+To run the Notebook, you need a Jupyter server with a running Julia installation.
+One approach is to install [Julia](https://www.julialang.org/downloads/) then to install [IJulia](https://github.com/JuliaLang/IJulia.jl) and run
 ```julia
 using IJulia
 notebook()